TakshakBist/TakshakBist/README.md

   <div>
     - 📫 How to reach me ?</div>
   <div>
-    -  You can use facebook to reach me.
+    =>You can use facebook to reach me.
     <a href="https://www.facebook.com/bist.takshak" > click here </a>

   </div>